Price: $999 (starting), $899 (education)

 Most of the apps I've used on the MacBook Air are still the Intel versions, which macOS Big Sur uses Rosetta 2 to translate for working on its ARM-based processor.
 Once app developers make Universal versions, their apps will run even faster on the Apple silicon systems, like this M1-based MacBook Air.

 Not only am I going to pit the new M1 MacBook Air against the best PC laptops in this review, I'm also comparing it against the Intel-based MacBook Air released earlier this year, to show how much has changed (or hasn't).
+And since we've just released our Dell XPS 13 OLED review, we're going to mention how it compares on color output and battery life.

 The MacBook Air with M1 starts at $999, though educational customers can get it for $899.
 That model has an 8-core CPU and 7-core GPU, 8GB of RAM and a 256GB SSD.
 The $1,249 model is a little more stacked, with 512GB of SSD storage — plus an 8-core GPU.